Employment Services Team

 the Workers' Compensation Division and then to the Court of Appeals.

 Vocational reviewers provide consultation and training to injured

-workers, vocational counselors, medical providers, insurers, attorneys
+workers, vocational counselors, medical providers, insurers, attorneys,

 and the general public.
-Consultation and training address: statutes,
+Consultation and training address statutes,

-relevant to the dispute or dispute resolution process.
+information relevant to the dispute or dispute resolution process.

 The benefit consultants respond to general inquiries in person,

-govenor.
+the govenor.
 Workers' compensation issues related to injured worker

 benefits are usually resolved by letter or phone, but in some